ton-community/ton-docs/docs/develop/dapps/cookbook.md

 So for every swap we need the corresponding Vault and it needs just implement a specific API tailored for interacting with a distinct asset type.
 DeDust has three implementations of Vault, Native Vault - Handles the native coin (Toncoin).
 Jetton Vault - Manages jettons and Extra-Currency Vault (upcoming) - Designed for TON extra-currencies.

-DeDust provide special SDk to work with contract, component and API, it was written in typescript.
+DeDust provides a special SDk to work with contract, component, and API, it was written in typescript.
-Enough theory, lets set up our environment to swap one jetton with TON.
+Enough theory, let's set up our environment to swap one jetton with TON.

 ```bash
 npm install --save @ton/core @ton/ton @ton/crypt